ianrasmussen05/programming-languages-2021/memory-model.md

     λ val ptr = new [];;
     λ ptr := !a;;

-this code creates a pointer `ptr` that points to the same memory location (address) as `a`.
-The content of a pointer is an address.
+this code creates a pointer `ptr` that points to the same data as `a`.
 Verify that

     λ ptr := !(head(tail !a));;